JonathanWThom/rhtml/README.md

 So much!

 - Build out all other elements.
 See the current list of supported elements [here](https://github.com/JonathanWThom/rhtml/blob/master/elements/elements.rb).
-- Update docs with better examples, and instructions on how to add attributes.
-- Ability to customize header in `Document` class.
 - Tests!
 - Gemify it.